 - In the middle, building this skill against professional expectations will help the person progress.
 Getting there implies for traversal goals to be achieved: clear communications, expectations management and setting expectations in the first place.

 - The short-term, the desired outcome is to be a great workshop facilitator, and the performance-related goal is to be a great workshop facilitator in a work context.

-To build psychological safety, start with showing how you care.
+To build psychological safety within your learning culture and business, start with showing how you care.
 Building psychological safety is quite nuanced and could probably use an article of its own, but it's crucial to show people that they're being heard.
 Be deliberately inclusive, communicate new initiatives and their impact, link them back to the initial feedback people gave which triggered changes.
 One way to identify when people feel safe is if they feel comfortable enough to make jokes!

 Leaders inspire and guide people: if your leadership team makes time for their own development and encourage their team to dedicate time to theirs, chances are that development-focused behaviours will trickle down across the company effectively.
 By understanding the importance of a learning culture, leaders will inspire everyone to have confidence to build their own Personal Development Plan and engage with your L&D offering.

-Champions and early adopters model behaviours which support and encourage everyone to take ownership of their development.
+Champions and early adopters model behaviours which support and encourage everyone to take ownership of their development and propels the learning culture forward.
 By proactively spreading the love and taking the lead on best practice, people transform strategic initiatives into tangible impact.

 Identify who your engagement champions are and empower them to embed a learning culture at all levels.

 How?
 People who seem keen, resonate with your narrative or show appreciation over your initiatives.
 People who ask for updates, proactively share suggestions and ask you to go further.